- Submission deadline: 17 October 2018 (12pm (noon) PDT / 3pm EDT / 8pm BST)

 - The organizers’ ability to demonstrate in the proposal a well-organized process and plan for the workshop that fosters interactivity.

 - The overall balance of topics in the Workshops program and relevance to the main conference theme.

 - The proposed size of the workshop.
 Whether there is a clear and workable plan for facilitating a lively environment for discussion for all participants, particularly for larger workshops.

 - If multiple submissions are received on the same or similar topics, the organizers may be encouraged to merge them or differentiate them.

 Submissions should not contain sensitive, private, or proprietary information that cannot be disclosed at publication time.
 Submissions should NOT be anonymous.
 However, confidentiality of submissions will be maintained during the review process.
 All rejected submissions will be kept confidential in perpetuity.
-All submitted materials for accepted submissions will be kept confidential until the start of the conference, with the exception of title and author information which will be published on the website prior to the conference.
+All submitted materials for accepted submissions will be kept confidential until the the publication of the CHI Extended Abstracts, with the exception of title and author information which will be published on the website prior to the conference.

 Workshop Program Committee

 The Workshop Program Committee is made up of senior CHI researchers who will help the Workshop Chairs select exciting workshops that will move the field forward and build new communities.